tommagnusson/todo/README.md

 }
 ```

 `Recipe.todo` only coincidentally has a `struct` of the same name declared inside of it.
 The `struct` `Recipe` would be used to render some directions and ingredients in a web application, perhaps.
 The constructor takes in directions and ingredients, and then has a `pure` render function which renders the HTML to display the two instance variables together.
-A caller who has imported this `struct` would call `let recipe = Recipe("Cook it", [new Ingredient("bacon")]` to create an instance of a recipe struct.
+A caller who has imported this `struct` would call `let recipe = Recipe("Cook it", [Ingredient("bacon")]` to create an instance of a recipe struct.

 ### 1.4 Types and Variables